 2. Switch up your cleaning routine

-Not only are chemically pumped cleaners bad for the Ozone layer, the plastic that they’re encased in make them a double whammy for Mother Earth.
-Why not whip up your own cleaning products from baking soda, vinegar and lemon?
+Not only are chemically pumped cleaners bad for the Ozone layer, but the plastic that they’re encased in also makes them a double whammy for Mother Earth.
+Why not whip up your own cleaning products from baking soda, vinegar, and lemon?

 3. Look out for the sneaky cosmetic products filled with plastic beads

-Notably the biggest of cosmetic brands are already on their way to eradicating these tiny but mighty pollutants (these include: L’Oréal, The Body Shop, Colgate-Palmolive, Unilever, Johnson & Johnson and Procter & Gamble).
+Notably, the biggest cosmetic brands are already on their way to eradicating these tiny but mighty pollutants (these include: L’Oréal, The Body Shop, Colgate-Palmolive, Unilever, Johnson & Johnson, and Procter & Gamble).

 4. Need a caffeine hit on the go?